DataFire/Integrations/integrations/generated/google_drive/README.md

 ### About
 * About `object`: Information about the user, the user's Drive, and system capabilities.
   * appInstalled `boolean`: Whether the user has installed the requesting app.
+  * canCreateTeamDrives `boolean`: Whether the user can create Team Drives.
   * exportFormats `object`: A map of source MIME type to possible targets for all supported exports.
   * folderColorPalette `array`: The currently supported folder colors as RGB hex strings.
     * items `string`